ServiceWeaver/weaver/website/docs.md

 - wrap your application binary into a container;
 - upload the container to the cloud project of your choosing;
 - create and provision the appropriate Kubernetes clusters;
-- set up all load balancers and networking infrastructure;
+- set up all load balancers and networking infrastructure; and
 - deploy your application on Kubernetes, with components distributed across machines in multiple regions.